Winchester Engineering Analytical Center (WEAC)

 WEAC’s analysis capabilities include performing specialized sterility testing of medical devices and surgical products.
 In addition, novel methods have included: 1) Development of novel antimicrobial-free biofilm-eliminating strategies to treat and prevent medical device-associated biofilm infections.
 This research is aimed at addressing recent outbreaks of nontuberculous mycobacteria (NTM) infections associated with the use of heater-cooler devices during cardiothoracic surgery.
 2) Evaluation of Matrix-Assisted Laser Desorption Ionization-Time of Flight Mass Spectrometry (MALDI-TOF MS) for the rapid identification of fungal pathogens isolated from medical products.
 3) Validation of a new commercially available technology platform that detects Listeria in 6-hours.

-At the direction of and in concert with the Center for Tobacco Products (CTP), WEAC is designing parameter testing for the electronic components of e-Cigarettes, batteries, and test methods for the following: Coil resistance, Battery current operating range, Battery voltage operating range, Power delivery unit current operating range, Power delivery unit voltage operating range, and Temperature control deviation (if adjustable).
+At the direction of and in concert with the Center for Tobacco Products (CTP), WEAC is designing parameter testing for the electronic components of Vaporizers, E-Cigarettes, and other Electronic Nicotine Delivery Systems (ENDS).
 WEAC develops field exams for use by ORA consumer safety officer’s and investigators to efficiently screen imported devices.
 Laser Comparison Kits are deployed in the field to compare samples to controls, whereby substandard screened samples are then forwarded to WEAC.
 Projects include plans and prototypes for the Impact resistance of lenses, gown exams and blood pressure cuff exams; concurrently, field tools are currently in development.